 - What to do with pets

 History / Legacy

-Why Pillar Life is the Ultimate Important Documents Organizer
+Why Pillar Life is the Ultimate Organizer for Your Most Important Documents

 Bringing all of these documents and important papers together can be overwhelming.
-The creators of Pillar Life know that, and they’ve got you covered.
+At Pillar, we know that, and they’ve got you covered.

 How will the data be organized?

 The files will be arranged into categories similar to what you see in the checklist above.
 We even provide you with step by step guidance to ensure that nothing critical gets missed.

 Can I only upload files for my elderly loved one, or can I also upload my own files?

 Pillar lets you create as many profiles as you want.
 You can customize one for each of your family members, including yourself.